johnpuddephatt/stgeorges/centre.md

 - title: 'Transport hire'
   content: |-
-    St George's will be hiring the minibus with a driver included.
-The minibus has 14 seats, one for the driver and 13 passengers.
+    St George’s has its own Minibus that can be hired with a driver included.
+The Minibus is a 17 seater inclusive of driver and can accommodate up to 2 wheelchairs (this affects seating capacity).

-    It is wheelchair accessible.
-Please enquire for details.

-    The costs to hire the minibus are £16 per hour for non-members and £15 per hour for members.

-    Dragon Community Transport are asking groups/hirers to become members at a yearly cost of £10.

-    You can become a member of Dragon Community Transport by completing the membership form.
-This should be read in conjunction with the Terms and Conditions.
+    You must become a member of St George’s Community Transport at a cost of £15 per year.
+The hourly rate is £17 (inclusive of driver and fuel) with a minimum of 3 hours.

+    We encourage community groups and organisations to hire from us.
+The Minibus is not for private hire.
     For more information please contact 01924 369631, email us or call into the Centre.

     <button type="button" class="enquire-button" name="button">Enquire about transport</button>